seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/uncut.md

 at home and be hanged.

 **FALSTAFF**
-Hear ye, Yedward; if I tarry at home and go not,
+Hear ye, Edward; if I tarry at home and go not,
 I'll hang you for going.

 **POINS**